-In the current year, net fair value losses totalling £103m have been recognised in the Income Statement (2016: losses of £40m), which relates entirely to non-cash movements.
+In the current year, net fair value gains totalling £33m have been recognised in the Income Statement (2017: losses of £103m), which relates entirely to non-cash movements.

-Additionally, the remeasurement of the defined benefit pension scheme has resulted in a £52m loss (2016: £9m gain) booked directly to equity.
+Additionally, the re-measurement of the defined benefit pension scheme has resulted in a £27m gain (2017: £52m loss) booked directly to equity.

-The significant fair value movements in the year were primarily driven by the significant changes in market expectations of future interest rate and inflation rates following the outcome of the EU Referendum in June 2016.
+The fair value movements in the year were primarily driven by the significant changes in market expectations of future interest rate and inflation rates.